Spacer

 INSTITUTIONAL INVESTOR FILES CLASS ACTION LAWSUIT AGAINST APOLLO GROUP INC. (NASDAQ: APOL)

-NEW YORK, November 2, 2006 -- Schoengold Sporn Laitman & Lometti, P.C. announced today that the firm has filed a class action lawsuit on behalf of the International Brotherhood of Teamsters Local 617 Pension and Welfare Funds against Apollo Group Inc. ("Apollo" or the "Company") (NASDAQ: APOL) and certain key officers and/or directors in the United States District Court for the District of Arizona.
+NEW YORK, November 2, 2006 -- Schoengold & Sporn, P.C. announced today that the firm has filed a class action lawsuit on behalf of the International Brotherhood of Teamsters Local 617 Pension and Welfare Funds against Apollo Group Inc. ("Apollo" or the "Company") (NASDAQ: APOL) and certain key officers and/or directors in the United States District Court for the District of Arizona.
 This action has been brought on behalf of persons who purchased or otherwise acquired Apollo securities during the period between November 28, 2001 and October 18, 2006 (the "Class Period").
-If you purchased Apollo securities during the Class Period and would like to join the action pursuing securities claims against the Company and its officer and/or director defendants, you may do so by visiting Schoengold Sporn Laitman & Lometti's website at www.spornlaw.com or contacting Schoengold Sporn Laitman & Lometti, toll free at (866) 348-7700 or via e-mail at shareholderrelations@spornlaw.com.
+If you purchased Apollo securities during the Class Period and would like to join the action pursuing securities claims against the Company and its officer and/or director defendants, you may do so by visiting Schoengold & Sporn's website at www.spornlaw.com or contacting Schoengold & Sporn, toll free at (866) 348-7700 or via e-mail at shareholderrelations@spornlaw.com.
 However, please note that the deadline to seek lead plaintiff status in this case expires January 2, 2007.

 The complaint alleges that during the Class Period, defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by making materially false and misleading statements to artificially inflate the value of Apollo stock.
 Specifically, it is alleged that throughout the Class Period, the defendants represented to the Class that it issued stock options to management in accordance with all applicable laws and rules while, in fact, it "backdated" options granted to all levels of management.
 On June 9, 2006, in the midst of a nation-wide options scandal in connection with the backdating of options, Apollo announced that it had performed a review of its stock option practices during fiscal 2000-2004 and initially concluded that it had "complied with all applicable laws," and it would hire an outside firm to review those conclusions.
 The Company flatly denied that it had backdated options.
 These statements were false and misleading when made because the defendants failed to disclose or indicate that they knew that the option grant process was deficient and could cause the Company to restate its financial statements.